Making a small claim

 This fact sheet covers England & Wales.
 You will need different advice if you live in Scotland.

-This fact sheet will help you to use the County Court Money Claims Centre (CCMCC) in England and Wales to make a claim to recover money that is owed to you by a person or business.
-It will also help you if you are using the Money Claim Online service.
+This fact sheet will help you to make a small claim to recover money that is owed to you by a person or business in England or Wales.
+A small claim is a money claim for under £10,000, as long as the claim is not considered to be a complex case.
+This fact sheet includes information on making a claim using the new online service on GOV.UK, and also making a claim by post.
 We will use the term ‘debtor’ in this fact sheet to refer to the person or business that owes you money.

 Use this fact sheet to:

 - help you decide if you should take court action;

 - understand how to make county court claims;

 - see how the court will handle your money claim; and